ONSvisual/ess-prototypes/README.md

 ## Background

-The ESS service is part of the [GSS subnational data strategy](https://analysisfunction.civilservice.gov.uk/policy-store/gss-subnational-data-strategy/), which provides a framework to guide the GSS in producing and disseminating subnational statistics in a more timely, granular and harmonised way.
+The ESS service is part of the [GSS subnational data strategy](https://analysisfunction.civilservice.gov.uk/policy-store/gss-subnational-data-strategy/), which provides a framework to guide the UK Government Statistical Service (GSS) in producing and disseminating subnational statistics in a more timely, granular and harmonised way.

 Specifcally, ESS aims to provide one place for users to find, analyse, visualise and compare subnational statistics by standardised geographies and customer-defined areas.